 On your way back, you can make a short detour to Lake Plastiras.
 It’s like being in Switzerland!
 A lovely hike along the northern shores of the lake, opposite the island of Lake Plastiras.
 You can also eat in the many tavernas of Kalivia Filaktis.

-Want to spend the night?
+Want to spend the night on the area?
 Without hesitation, we recommend the Montanema Handmade Village hotel, located in the heart of the forest.
 A charming, peaceful hotel in magnificent surroundings.
 A guaranteed favorite!

 Where to stay in Meteora?